turnage/turnage.github.io/water_color.md

 That's it!
 There are too many variants of these rules to go over, so I'll leave them to explore.

+[Here's a piece](https://www.instagram.com/p/BdhSOjAF3FV) I made with an implementation of this algorithm in my toolkit [valora](https://github.com/turnage/valora).

 If you have questions feel free to ping me on Reddit at [/u/roxven](https://www.reddit.com/user/roxven)!